FRC: Prepare NI roboRIO¶

 - Installing the Phoenix API into roboRIO (if using LabVIEW).

-NI LabVIEW has a new feature in 2019 that will automatically deploy the Phoenix API libraries to the roboRIO.
-To enable this feature, the AutoLibDeploy checkbox must be checked in the Phoenix Installer.
-Because this is a new feature, the check box defaults off.
-If you choose to use this feature, all 2019 LabVIEW robot projects should automatically install Phoenix into the roboRIO when the program is permanently deployed via “Run As Startup”
+NI LabVIEW supports a feature that will automatically deploy the Phoenix API libraries to the roboRIO.
+After running the installer, 2020 LabVIEW robot projects will automatically install Phoenix into the roboRIO when the program is permanently deployed via “Run As Startup”.